RiccZamboni/ricczamboni.github.io/_pages/about.md

 - I am presenting our recent work [Towards Principled Multi-Agent Task Agnostic Exploration](https://arxiv.org/abs/2502.08365) at the [UK Multi-Agent Systems Symposium](https://www.turing.ac.uk/events/uk-multi-agent-systems-symposium-2025-uk-mas).
 See you in London!
 - Our work on [Scalable Multi-Agent Offline Reinforcement Learning and the Role of Information](https://arxiv.org/abs/2502.11260) was accepted at RLDM 2025!
-- I am visiting S. V. Albrecht and [David Abel](https://david-abel.github.io) at the [Autonomous Agents Research Group](https://agents-lab.org) in Edinburgh, U.K.
+- I am visiting [Stefano V. Albrecht](https://agents-lab.org/stefano-albrecht/) and [David Abel](https://david-abel.github.io) at the [Autonomous Agents Research Group](https://agents-lab.org) in Edinburgh, U.K.
 - I am giving a talk to the [RL Virtual Reading Group](https://agents.inf.ed.ac.uk/reading-group/) about advancing our understanding of learning purely explorative policies in POMDPs.
 You can find the recording on [You Tube](https://www.youtube.com/watch?v=hAxd6--b7TM).
 - Grateful to be part of the Best Reviewer Award team at [ICML2024](https://icml.cc/virtual/2024/awards_detail).
 - I am attending the [Machine Learning Summer School](https://groups.oist.jp/mlss) in Onna, Japan.